 LOGOS means many things.
 It means the rational ordering of the cosmos and the logic of human thought.
 It means "thoughtful discourse" like the conversations we have about important, difficult, and life-giving matters.
 It means "word," as in "In the beginning was the Word," whom Christians find embodied in Jesus.
 In the spirit of all of these meanings, we invite you to join us for LOGOS as we explore a range of topics related to our faith, our world, and our lives together.
 Each month features a new topic.
 Come for one session or come for them all.
-Bring a friend as we begin this exciting new spiritual growth series!
-We meet in either the parlor or the library, and childcare is available.

 Be You, Be Loved, Belong classes

-Be You, Be Loved, Belong is a three-session course with Rev. Diane that connects you with University UMC through shared stories, giftedness, and calling.
+Be You, Be Loved, Belong is a three-hour course with Rev. Diane that connects you with University UMC through shared stories, giftedness, and calling.
 Completing this course provides the entry point for membership, adult baptism, or baptism for your child at University United Methodist Church.

 During the class, we'll share our stories, explore how the baptismal covenant affects our daily lives, and discover how God has gifted us to serve.
 Each participant will be paired with a sponsor from the congregation (tell Rev. Diane if you have someone in mind).
 To sign up for the next class, email Rev. Diane.